St Mary's Church, Swanage: History

 St Mary's was originally a chapel of ease to St Nicholas's, Worth Matravers, and remained as such until 1487.
 Related to the chapel of ease origins, the Swanage local historian David Lewer speculated that the tower's origin was not ecclesiastical, and was more likely to be defensive.
 The church was the end-point of the Priest's Way, which was the route the priests took from Worth Matravers in order to say mass in Swanage.

 The three lower stages of the square tower are 14th-century; the top stage dates from 1620.
 The tower is a plain structure, unbuttressed, with small plain windows and a parapet without battlements.
 The roof is lead covered.
 The tower carries a ring of eight bells.
 The two oldest are the work of John Wallis (dating from 1594 and 1612); the other six are the work of John Taylor & Co.
 Two of the John Taylor bells date from 1888; the other four date from 1940.

 The mediaeval church was greatly altered in the 17th and 18th-centuries.
 A 17th-century Rector, the Rev Brune Cockram, demolished all of the church apart from the south transept, and rebuilt it.
-A recorded visit in 1847 described the church as consisting of chancel, nave and belfry (i.e. the tower), but that there had previously been transepts as well.
+A recorded visit in 1847 described the church as consisting of a chancel, nave and belfry (i.e. the tower), but that there had previously been transepts as well.
 A war-time visit from the Royal Commission on the Historical Monuments of England assessed the surviving elements of the original church as being of 13th-century origin.

 The church was rebuilt in a Gothic revival style by TH Wyatt in 1859–60, on land given for this purpose by Sir John Mowlem Burt.

 Local architects James Edward Clifton and Edmund Arthur Robinson (a son of the art curator Sir John Charles Robinson) enlarged it in 1906–08 with the addition of a north aisle and galleried transepts.
 It is built of Purbeck stone.
 The main entrance is at the west end of the north aisle, and has a shallow portico with a doorway in an Early English style.
 Above that is a large window with Perpendicular tracery.
 An octagonal turret with stone spire adjoins the north transept.
 A number of 18th-century monuments were retained from the earlier church.
 The 19th-century font is Purbeck marble.